-Michael Reason was called to the Bar in 2013 having had a long career as a New Zealand barrister and English solicitor.
-He is able to accept instructions directly from members of the public.
+Michael Reason was called to the English Bar in 2013 having had a long career as a New Zealand barrister and English solicitor, leaving him with a broad background and experience dealing with conflict of laws, international law, mutual enforcement and various foreign law issues.

 If you would like more information about Michael’s practice, please contact his clerks or call +44 (0)20 7405 6114.